p1nox/the_country_identity/README.md

 # TheCountryIdentity

-Celebrating the premiere of "The Bourne Legacy" in Venezuela and honoring the first film "The Bourne Identity", I give you __the_country_identity__, a gem for get information from [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) about countries.
-This is based (now practically the same) on [semantic_crawler](https://github.com/obale/semantic_crawler) appproach.
+Celebrating the premiere of "The Bourne Legacy" in Venezuela and honoring the first film "The Bourne Identity"...

+I give you __the_country_identity__, a gem for get information from [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/).
+This is based on [semantic_crawler](https://github.com/obale/semantic_crawler) appproach.

 * Important!
-Right now the [endpoint of University on Manhein](http://www4.wiwiss.fu-berlin.de/factbook/data/) its down.
+Right now the [endpoint of University of Mannheim](http://www4.wiwiss.fu-berlin.de/factbook/data/) its down.

 ## Installation